bobby-boy49/My-Internet-Archive-Scripts/README.md

 EDIT: Echo is used two times my bad.

 Also feel free to take this trash and make it better or write it in a actual languege.
+(That is if you will be able to read it, lol!)